 To house train your bunny, you first need to choose a location for the litter box.
 It's a good idea to place the litter box on a hard, uncarpeted surface, especially while training as accidents can happen.
 Even a fully housebroken bunny can still have accidents outside the box.

-When it comes to choosing a litter box, a shallow storage container or ones designed for cats work well.
+When it comes to choosing a litter box, a shallow storage container (like a cardboard box) or ones designed for cats work well.
 Inside the litter box lay a thin layer of litter and spread some hay around for your bunny, as they like to eat hay while doing their business.

 Once your bunny has mastered the litter box, you can begin to slowly expand their roaming area.